xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

 are full and the ``lcd_server`` has just started outputting a line.

-Synchronisation of LCD with an external source ..............................................
+Synchronization of LCD with an external source ..............................................

 ''lcd_server_sync'' has the ability to synchronise with an external source by